 For a complete list of the 2019–20 SELCO Scholarship recipients, including photos, visit selco.org/scholarship-recipients-2020.

 About SELCO Community Credit Union

-Founded over 80 years ago by a group of fiscally minded teachers, Eugene-based SELCO Community Credit Union today serves more than 142,000 members as the third-largest Oregon-based credit union.
-A not-for-profit, federally insured, member-driven financial cooperative with more than $2 billion in assets, SELCO provides its member-owners with exceptional rates and low fees on a full range of financial products and services, including banking, mortgages, personal and business loans, investments, and insurance.
-Membership is available to anyone who lives or works in one of the 27 Oregon counties SELCO serves.
-For more information or to become a member today, stop by one of SELCO’s 14 branches, visit selco.org, or call 800-445-4483.
+Founded nearly 90 years ago by a group of fiscally minded teachers, Springfield-based SELCO Community Credit Union today serves more than 150,000 members as one of the largest and longest-standing Oregon-based credit unions.
+A not-for-profit, federally insured, member-driven financial cooperative with more than $2.7 billion in assets, SELCO provides its member-owners with exceptional rates and low fees on a full range of financial products and services, including banking, mortgages, personal and business loans, investments, and insurance.
+Membership is available to anyone who lives or works in one of the 27 Oregon or eight Washington counties SELCO serves.
+For more information or to become a member today, stop by one of SELCO’s 15 branches, visit selco.org, or call 800-445-4483.